-The THS1206 is a CMOS, low-power, 12-bit, 6 MSPS analog-to-digital converter (ADC).
-The speed, resolution, bandwidth, and single-supply operation are suited for applications in radar, applications imaging, high-speed acquisition, and communications.
+The THS10064 is a CMOS, low-power, 10-bit, 6 MSPS analog-to-digital converter (ADC).
+The speed, resolution, bandwidth, and single-supply operation are suited for applications in radar, imaging, high-speed acquisition, and communications.
 A multistage pipelined architecture with output error correction logic provides for no missing codes over the full operating temperature range.
-Internal control registers are used to program the ADC into the desired mode.
-The THS1206 consists of four analog inputs, which are sampled simultaneously.
+Internal control applications registers are used to program the ADC into the desired mode.
+The THS10064 consists of four analog inputs, which are sampled simultaneously.
 These inputs can be selected individually and configured to single-ended or differential inputs.
-An integrated 16 word deep FIFO allows the storage of data in order to take the load off of the processor connected to the ADC.
+An integrated 16 word deep FIFO allows the storage of data in order to improve data transfers to the processor.
 Internal reference voltages for the ADC (1.5 V and 3.5 V) are provided.